Rickycg21/MARP.Guide.Chatbot.Y3/README.md

 Hybrid Search:

 The Hybrid Search feature supports a hybrid mechanism that blends keyword relevance with semantic vector similarity to improve answer quality.
-At query time, the service performs:
+- At query time, the service performs:
-Semantic search via vector similarity
+- Semantic search via vector similarity.
-Keyword search via BM25
+- Keyword search via BM25.
-A weighted fusion of the two scores to produce a unified ranked result set This ensures that the system returns passages that are both lexically relevant and contextually meaningful, even when user phrasing differs from the document wording.
+- A weighted fusion of the two scores to produce a unified ranked result set.

+This ensures that the system returns passages that are both lexically relevant and contextually meaningful, even when user phrasing differs from the document wording.

 ## 📘 Project Overview